 Agra is studded with one of the 7 wonders of the world, the iconic Taj Mahal which is an epitome of beauty and eternal love.
 Nothing can beat the charm of this supremely gorgeous monument that speaks volumes of the plush Mughal kingdom, however, the bustling city of Agra offers so much more.
 Apart from visiting the quintessential Taj Mahal, there are many other exciting things to do in Agra which can make your trip even more memorable.
 Take a dekko!

 Here’s the list of the best things that will etch beautiful memories in your heart.
 Check out!

 Another gem constructed during the reign of prominent Mughal Emperor Shah Jahan, Agra Fort is rightly named as the jewel of Agra.
 This 16th-century Mughal monument is also known as Lal Qila or Qila-i-Akbari.
 Basking in the glory of the bygone era, this beautiful monument was once the residence of Mughal emperors until the year 1638.
 One can witness impressive structures like the Jahangir Mahal, Khas Mahal, Diwan-i-Khas, Diwan-i-Aam, Machchhi Bhawan, and Moti Masjid in the fortified walls of Agra Fort.
-Also declared as the UNESCO World Heritage site, this breathtaking monument made of red sandstone is one of the major attractions of Agra that stands just after the Taj Mahal.
+Also declared as the UNESCO World Heritage site, this breathtaking monument made of red sandstone is one of the best places to visit in Agra that stands just after the Taj Mahal.